 Calories from sugar are especially detrimental when it comes to weight management.
 That’s in large part because increased sugar intake stimulates more insulin resistance and fat storage than other types of calories.

-For decades, studies have also implicated sugar on the very symptoms for which salt takes blame—high blood pressure, kidney disease, and heart disease—but the details have only recently begun to emerge.
+For decades, studies have also implicated sugar in the very symptoms for which salt gets blamed—high blood pressure, kidney disease, and heart disease.

 The November 2016 issue of JAMA reports that researchers already saw signs that sugar led to coronary artery disease in the 1950s.
 But in the decades that followed, the sugar industry sponsored a Harvard research program that successfully cast doubt on the hazards of sugar while promoting fat as the cause of the disease.

 DiNicolantonio says that the demonization of salt happened in a similar fashion.

 “If a health organization is funded by the sugar industry, which white crystal do you think they’re going to pin their hats on?” he asked.
 “All of the harms that have been placed on salt lie at the feet of sugar, and people are just starting to realize that.”

 Whereas our taste for salt stays fairly constant, our taste for sugar escalates like in any other addiction.
 This wasn’t a problem in the past, because our sources of sweetness (primarily fruit) were harder to come by and were conveniently packaged with water, fiber, and phytonutrients.

 Today, with mass production of refined sugar, we eat about 30 times as much sugar as our ancestors did.
 A growing body of research reveals that all this sugar is at the heart of our modern chronic disease epidemic.